 Neighborhood Concept

 It’s worth repeating that we are huge fans of the neighborhood concept.
 While the ship can hold over 6,000 guests, it doesn’t feel as crowded as some other ships.
-There is simply more places for people to spend their time and therefore the ship doesn’t feel as congested – most of the time.
-Plus, where else can you ride on a full size carousel, take a stroll through Central Park and hop on a board and test your surfing skills?
+There are simply more places for people to spend their time, and therefore the ship doesn’t feel as congested – most of the time.
+Plus, where else can you ride on a full-size carousel, take a stroll through Central Park, and hop on a board and test your surfing skills?

 Decor on Symphony of the Seas